LT6092 - Creative Artists Rights and Legal Disputes (Option) (2026/27)

 Balance of independent study and scheduled teaching activity

-The formal delivery of teaching and learning will be based on three (3) contact hours per week
+-Formal delivery: of the teaching and learning will be based on three contact hours per week

-Students will receive both formative and summative feedback through each assessment, within 15 (week) days, including the final component.
+-Feedback -Students will receive both formative and summative feedback for their assessment, within 15 week days.

-Opportunities for reflective learning will be available throughout the module as students are given the opportunity to consider their approach to tasks and discussions whilst simultaneously having the opportunity to reflect upon informal feedback that may be given from lecturers on ideas and concepts spoken of in class and on assessments submitted.
+Opportunities for reflective learning will be available throughout the module as students’ are given the opportunity to consider their approach to tasks/discussions, whilst having the opportunity to reflect upon informal feedback.

 Learning outcomes